Ivar Nordkild

 Ivar Olaus Nordkild (born 14 May 1941) is a former Norwegian biathlete.
 He competed for Norway and won a gold medal in the 1965 Biathlon World Championships in Elverum in the team competition.
 He won a second gold medal in the men's relay in the 1966 world championships in Garmisch-Partenkirchen and a silver medal in the same event in 1971.

+He represented Norway at the 1972 Winter Olympics, skiing third leg in the relay, with team mates Tor Svendsberget, Kåre Hovda and Magnar Solberg, where the Norwegian team placed fourth.

 Biathlon results

 All results are sourced from the International Biathlon Union.